Stuycs-K/project03-final-9-linr-wue/README.md

 ## The edit commands

-The three main edit commands are: adding a row, deleting a row/column or cell, and updating a row/column/cell.
+The three main edit commands are: adding a row, deleting a row/cell, and updating a row/cell.

 ## Syntax

-The general syntax for rows/col would be **"(operation) -(row/col) (row/col #)"**.
+The general syntax for rows would be **"(operation) -row (row #)"**.

 The general syntax for a cell would be **"(operation) -cel (col #) (row #)"**.